London City Facts

 School of Oriental and African Studies (SOAS): This world-famous institute offers liberal arts and law courses with a focus on the Asian and African continents.

-London Business School (LBS): One of the world’s most highly regarded MBA programmes is offered at this leading business school.
+London Business School (LBS): One of the world’s most highly regarded MBA programs is offered at this leading business school.

 King’s College: With three campuses located in central London, King’s College offers many highly regarded courses at undergraduate and postgraduate levels.

-Queen Mary, University of London: One of the largest colleges in the University of London, Queen Mary attracts students from around the world for its range of high quality courses.
+Queen Mary, University of London: One of the largest colleges at the University of London, Queen Mary attracts students from around the world for its range of high-quality courses.